-Surprisingly, I met several guys in class who were in their 20s.
+Surprisingly, I met several guys in class who were in their late 20s.
 Actually, some are older than me.
 I thought I would be the only one who is old in the class but we are quite a number.

 The level of comfort that other older students bring is priceless.
 The older students in class are my close buddies whom we talk more stuff other than class work.

 I know you may be thinking that I was lucky to get older people in my class and that you may not be lucky as I was but the truth is that you will almost always find people older than you in any class.

 Before I went back to college at 22, I knew a friend of mine who went back at 24.
 Another one went back at 26.
 Being at 22 barely feels old.

 Starting University in your late 20s, 30s or 40s means you have more experience in life than the average student.
 The real life experience is really helpful in college.

 You won’t struggle with most things that teenagers in college struggle with.
 The few extra years of maturity that you have, give you an edge.